-Using robust research, Friends of the Earth investigates the biggest challenges facing people and the planet – providing in-depth commentary on the causes, effects and solutions.
+Using robust research, our Policy and Insight Team investigate the biggest challenges facing people and the planet – providing in-depth commentary on the causes, effects and solutions.

-Guy Shrubsole with research by Chris Gordon-Smith18 Jun 2019
+Guy Shrubsole with research by Chris Gordon-Smith17 Mar 2020

 Is there really space in the UK to double tree cover?
 And where’s best to grow all those trees?

 Based on recent research we argue that changing behaviour has an important role to play in transforming politics to save the planet.

 Bringing more food production into our cities will have many benefits argues Alasdair Cameron

 Julia Eriksen, Phil Michaels Legal Scholar12 Dec 2019

 Our new report "A Pillar of Justice" reveals how changes to the law are making it more difficult to stop environmental destruction.